-- (2) (2) Any person who commits an offence shall, on conviction, be liable to a fine not exceeding 10,000 rupees and to imprisonment for a term not exceeding one year. - (3) (3) The Court may, on the conviction of any person under this Act, where it thinks appropriate, make an order directing that person to comply with this Act within such time as may be fixed in the order.
+- (2) Any person who commits an offence shall, on conviction, be liable to a fine not exceeding 25,000 rupees and to imprisonment for a term not exceeding 2 years. - (3) The Court may, on the conviction of any person under this Act, where it thinks appropriate, make an order directing that person to comply with this Act or any order made by that Court within such time as may be fixed in the order. - (4) A person who fails to comply with an order made under subsection (3) shall commit an offence and shall, on conviction, be liable to a fine not exceeding 10,000 rupees.